Monday, December 8, 2008

 Super cute puppy to the rescue!

 Then again, the water in the reservoir was also a stunning shade of blue which made for an interesting contrast against the texture of the stone.
+View of the city from next to the reservoir, not as much haze in the air.

 I think these are crabapples.
 I liked the way the sunlight was streaming through the branches.